SharePoint/sp-dev-docs/docs/solution-guidance/Set-external-sharing-on-site-collections-in-Office-365.md

 2. On the left navigation menu, choose  **SharePoint** to open your **SharePoint admin center**.

-3. Select the check box next to the site collection URL that you want to verify your external sharing settings on.
+3. In the Site Collection List, select the check box next to the site collection URL that you want to verify your external sharing settings on.

 4. On the ribbon, choose  **Sharing**.